PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/scope.md

 The main scopes are:

-* Global: Names declared outside of all other scopes i.e. Outside of any function or class, sometimes called the global namespac
+* Global: Names declared outside of all other scopes i.e. Outside of any function or class, sometimes called the global namespace
 * Namespace: A named scope - creates a separate scope within the global scope or within another namespace
 * Class: Everything with the class definition - may be subclasses with the area of text within a class
-* Local scope: Accessible only with the block where they are declaredin a block i.e. between `{ }`, or in a function argument list
+* Local scope: Accessible only within the block where they are declared i.e. between `{ }`, or in a function argument list
 * Statement scopes: e.g., in a for-statement

 Specific scopes are often used as adjectives describing entities: e.g. global variable, local variable, statement (loop) variable.

 Function scopes:
 * A function declared on its own, has global scope - a 'global' function.
-* A (member) function declared inside a class only has class scope, and can only be accessed through an object of that class.
+* A (member) function declared inside a class only has class scope and can only be accessed through an object of that class.
 * Namespace functions are accessed using the namespace name e.g. `std::cout`.
 * Lamda function have local scope being anonymous functions declared inside other functions and only accessible to the function.